 Thriving wildlife and breathtaking sea views

-Kullaberg has lots of scenic views and is therefore a very popular area for hiking.
-There are well-marked trails along the northern and southern shores, with a number of connecting trails across.
-The trails are fairly easy to hike, although you should keep track of your children as the drops are significant at times.
-The area has three main hiking trails.
-A red trail in the southern part of the area, a blue trail in the northern part of the reserve and an orange trail that covers the coast on the peninsula.
-Both the red and the blue paths goes to Arild and are tied together with several smaller yellow-marked trails.
-The Blue trail is significantly harder to hike with a lot of elevation, although it’s often worth it since it takes you to very beautiful viewpoints.
+There are three main hiking trails.
+A red trail in the south, a blue trail in the north and an orange trail that covers the coast on the peninsula.
+The red and the blue trails take you to the quaint village of Arild and are tied together with several smaller yellow-marked trails.
+The Blue trail is significantly harder to hike and takes you to very beautiful viewpoints.

-The orange trail ”Kullaleden” is 70 kilometres long and is the most known of the three.
-This trail is a part of the bigger long distance footpath ”Skåneleden” and has been certified by ERA (European Ramblers Association) as a Leading Quality Trail, which means that it is among the best hiking trails in Europe in terms of physical standard, service level and nature experiences along the trail.
+The orange Kullaleden trail is 70 kilometres long and the most well-known of the three.
+This trail is a part of the Skåneleden long distance footpath and has been certified by ERA (European Ramblers Association) as a Leading Quality Trail, which means that it is among the best hiking trails in Europe in terms of physical standard, service level and nature experiences.

-The magical caves of Kullaberg will heat up your imagination as you explore them.
-Some of them even served as dwellings as far back as the Stone Age.
-The tour is a scenic guided walk on the southern side of Kullaberg, where you get to visit two different caves.
-Read more about the cave walks right here »
+Take a GPS tour of the Kullaberg caves, some of which were Stone Age dwellings.
+The tour is a scenic guided walk on the southern side of Kullaberg, where you visit two different caves.
+Read more about the cave walks here.